mainto/dokku-letsencrypt/README.md

 # dokku-letsencrypt (Beta)

-dokku-letsencrypt is the official plugin for [dokku][dokku] that gives the ability to automatically retrieve and install TLS certificates from [letsencrypt.org](https://letsencrypt.org).
+dokku-letsencrypt is the plugin for [dokku][dokku] (armhf) that gives the ability to automatically retrieve and install TLS certificates from [letsencrypt.org](https://letsencrypt.org).
 Contrary to other methods, no temporary disabling of the webserver is required during the ACME challenge procedure (see the 'Design' section for how this is done)!

 **Note:** `dokku-letsencrypt` will not auto-renew the certificates (but you can run the included certificate renewal procedure in a cronjob).